 Call us on 01494 484800

-Whether it’s because of an ash cloud or financial difficulties of your chosen airlines, suffering a delayed flight, or worse, a cancellation, is the worst way to start a holiday.
+Whether it’s because of an ash cloud or financial difficulties of your chosen airlines, suffering a delayed flight, or worse, a cancellation, is a terrible way to start a holiday.

-Legislation passed back in 2005 clearly states what airlines are liable to you if your arrival time is delayed by as little as two hours, cancelled or rerouted.
+Legislation passed back in 2005 clearly states what airlines are liable to you if your arrival time is delayed by as little as three hours, or your flight is cancelled or rerouted.

 The EC Flight Compensation Regulation 261/2004 outlines exactly what consumers are entitled to, with a lump sum of compensation ranging from €250 to €600, depending on the distance of your flight.